-CYSEC4326 Security Assessment and Testing (3 Credits)
+CYSEC-4326 Security Assessment and Testing (3 Credits)

-This course is one of three tactical-level cybersecurity courses and concludes the cybersecurity track.
 Security Assessment and Testing covers the techniques used to manage the risks involved in developing, producing, operating, and sustaining systems and capabilities.
-In this course, students will learn to develop assessment and testing strategies, test security controls, evaluate testing outputs, and attack or defend the vulnerabilities in security architecture.
+Topics include methods to develop assessment and testing strategies, test security controls, evaluate testing outputs, and attack or defend the vulnerabilities in security architecture.
+The course includes in-depth discussions related to current security assessment and testing practices.